mig-elgt/jwt/README.md

 	// Output
 	// 100

-	// Create a Token with a custom Data Structure and Expires Time (in hours) t = jwt.NewWithExpiresAt("secret_key", 10)
+	// Create a Token with a custom Data Structure and an expiration time (in hours) t = jwt.NewWithExpiresAt("secret_key", 10)
 	type payload struct {
 		UserID int64 `json:"user_id"`